Infusionar azafrán para paella, la clave para potenciar su sabor

 Characteristics

-Saffron comes from the flowers of the Crocus sativus plant and is hand-picked.
-Each strand has a unique flavor, somewhere between floral and earthy, and a deep red color that, when infused, turns the rice a spectacular golden color.
+Saffron comes from the flowers of the Crocus sativus and is harvested by hand.
+Each thread has a unique flavor, somewhere between floral and earthy, and an intense red color that, when infused, dyes the rice a spectacular golden hue.

 Benefits

-In addition to its flavor, saffron has properties that have always caught my attention: it improves digestion, helps you relax, and is rich in antioxidants.
-It's also said to be a natural mood booster because it contains crocin and safranal, two compounds present in saffron with antidepressant properties.
+Besides its flavor, saffron has properties that have always intrigued me: it improves digestion, helps with relaxation, and is rich in antioxidants.
+It's also said to be a natural mood enhancer because it contains crocin and safranal, two compounds found in saffron with antidepressant properties.

 How to infuse saffron for your paellas?
 Tips from a paella master

 They say I've made over 300,000 paellas.
-Although my close friends will tell you I've made a few more.
-After infusing saffron countless times, I'll tell you how to infuse saffron when making a paella, following the steps they taught me.
+Although my close friends and family will tell you I've made quite a few more.
+After infusing saffron countless times, I'll tell you how to infuse it when making paella, following the steps I was taught.

 First, not just any saffron will do.
-We've always relied on saffron from the La Mancha DO, which is of exceptional quality.
-And, naturally, that's what we did to create our own brand, Azafrán El Paeller.
+We have always trusted in the La Mancha saffron PDO, which has exceptional quality.
+And, as you might expect, that's exactly what we've done to create our own El Paeller Saffron brand.

 Prepare the saffron infusion